daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have.

-#### The user must be able to escape from defined structures during embedded audio playback and resume listening from the item that follows.
+#### The user must be able to escape from defined structures during embedded audio playback and resume listening from the item that follows

 The user must be able to interrupt playback of certain structures---such as tables or footnotes---and continue listening from the next item in